makrai/notes/demszky-23-llm-psycho.md

     sharing models with other scientists for further evaluation
 * Organizing bodies (such as professional societies and funding agencies) could drive this consensus process
-* privacy and confidentiality of language data will need to be accounted for in
+* privacy and confidentiality of language data will need to be accounted for
   * especially important when working with data from vulnerable populations
   * anonymized or modified versions of their data where
   * randomized simulations to prevent reverse identification